Paint a waterfall to add beauty, drama and mystery to our landscape paintings

 pull out the waterfall

-While the underpainting is still wet, dampen a flat brush with solvent, turn it sideways and pull out the waterfall.
+While the underpainting is still wet, dampen a flat brush with solvent.
+Turn the brush sideways and pull the underpainting off to reveal the waterfall.

 Get the placement of the waterfall with a damp brush.Pull out the waterfall with a damp brush.